namukang/extension-starter-kit/README.md

 The extension starter kit uses [`webextension-polyfill`](https://github.com/mozilla/webextension-polyfill) which allows you to build extensions that automatically work on both Chrome and Firefox!

+### Content Scripts

+An example content script is included in `src/contentScripts/example.ts`.
+Webpack outputs processed files as `[name].bundle.js`, so in `manifest.json`, the content script is loaded as `example.bundle.js`.

+Visit `example.com` and open the console to see the example content script in action.

 ## Development

 ### Chrome